Welcome

 Effective instruction requires engaged and thoughtful behavior; the presence of a friendly, helpful and caring, yet business-like atmosphere.
 Discipline is an important part of every student’s education.
 It is a shared responsibility between students, parents, teachers, and administrators.
 Discipline and respect are necessary in order to maintain a safe and orderly learning environment in which every child is provided the opportunity to reach for excellence.

 There are many adults in schools besides the teachers and principal.
-Because they are not responsible for giving grades, some students are not familiar with them.
+Because they are not responsible for giving grades, some students ignore them.
 It takes secretaries, custodians, paraprofessionals, nurses, media specialists, clerks, and cafeteria workers to make a school work.
 It is just as important to be polite to them as to the teacher and principal.
-You can't turn manners on and off.
+You can’t turn manners on and off.
 So the next time you pass a custodian or lunchroom worker, show the same respect you would give your teacher.
-Being polite is for everyone!
+Being polite and kind is for everyone!

 The following behaviors (from Love Your People) are listed as guidelines for students and are reminders from earlier sections about using good manners in all aspects of your daily school life: